testfailed/graphql-inspector/website/docs/essentials/diff.md

 ## Using in CI

-GraphQL Inspector offers a version of our CLI that is better suited for Continous Integrations.
+GraphQL Inspector offers a version of our CLI that is better suited for Continuous Integrations.
 Learn more [how to use it](../products/ci).

 ## Using CLI